isiak44/RasheedPBL/Project4/Project4.md

 ### Testing PHP with Nginx

-In order to test PHP with Nginx we created a new file index.php in our webhost projectLEMP and then pasted this PHP code
+In order to test PHP with Nginx we created a new file index.php in our web host projectLEMP and then pasted this PHP code

 `<?php
 phpinfo();`.